Computational-Plant-Science/plantit/README.md

                     lambda user: "/tempZone/home/rods/")
 ```

-The web server and celery process will need to be restarted after adding a new filesystem.
+If you change filesystem configuration while containers are running, note that `djangoapp` and `celery` will need to be restarted.

 ```
 docker-compose -f docker-compose.yml -f compose-dev.yml restart djangoapp